-The decline in Virginia's rural population is the result of two major trends: outmigration of Millennials to urban areas and a growing share of Baby Boomers who have already passed child-rearing age.
-Young adults from rural communities are more commonly staying in their college towns or are forced to cities and suburbs to find employment.
-When they choose to have children, they will likely not return to their hometown.
-As a result, birthrates in rural Virginia have steadily declined over the past decade.
-By 2020, young adults will account for less than 15% of the population in many rural counties (Map 3).
+The decline in Virginia's rural population is the result of two major trends: outmigration of millennials to urban areas and a growing share of baby boomers who have already passed child-rearing age.
+Young adults from rural communities are more commonly staying in their college towns or migrate to cities and suburbs to find employment.